Oxford Brookes offers accommodation for new and existing full-time students who wish to live in our halls and shared houses.

-From May 2022 onwards we will start contacting new students starting in September 2022 to invite them to apply online for their accommodation.
-The first emails will be sent the week beginning 2 May 2022.
-Please do not be concerned if your email is not sent on the first day.
+Please do not be concerned if you do not receive your email straight away.
 The process is not first-come first-served so you do not need to rush to apply quickly.
 You will be given plenty of time to submit your application.

 If you will be studying Paramedic Science, Nursing, Midwifery, Art Foundation, PGCE, BA Primary or courses based in Swindon or at Partner Colleges, then please look at the information about accommodation for courses with specific requirements.

 Your deadline for applying will depend on what kind of offer you have from us - please see the table below for details.
 We will also tell you in your invitation email the earliest deadline which applies to you.

 Our process is not first-come first-served so you do not have to apply quickly.
 You just need to apply before your deadline.

 Please note there is a possibility that these dates could be revised.
 If so, we will update the information available to students well in advance of the new deadlines.

 News Students looking for accommodation later in the year are welcome to contact us for details and availability - contracts starting later will be shorter in length than those advertised as contract end dates are fixed.

 |Allocation||Deadline for applying||Deadline for your offer to be unconditional||Allocation results released|